Butter (song): Worldwide

 With 11.042 million global first-day streams on Spotify, "Butter" set a new Guinness World Record for the biggest song debut in the platform's history, surpassing Ed Sheeran and Justin Bieber's "I Don't Care", which previously held the record since May 2019 with 10.977 million opening-day streams.
-"Butter" also set another record for the largest single-day streams of any song ever on the platform, with over 20.9 million unfiltered global streams.
-Per the International Federation of the Phonographic Industry's (IFPI) global music report for 2021, published in February 2022, "Butter" was the fourth best-selling single of the year across all digital formats, with 1.76 billion streams worldwide.
+It set an additional record for the largest single-day streams of any song ever on the platform, with over 20.9 million unfiltered global streams.
+"Butter" debuted at number one on the Billboard Global 200 with 289.2 million streams and 249,000 downloads worldwide during the May 21–27, 2021, tracking week, marking BTS's fourth number-one on the chart after "Dynamite", "Savage Love (BTS Remix)", and "Life Goes On".
+The song also topped the Global Excl.
+U.S chart with 257.4 million streams and 146,200 downloads in territories outside of the US.
+Per the International Federation of the Phonographic Industry's (IFPI) global music report for 2021, published in 2022, "Butter" was the fourth best-selling single of the year across all digital formats, with 1.76 billion streams accumulated worldwide.

 Controversy

 In an article published by Billboard in August 2021, the magazine pointed out that the band's fans have "through above-board means" taken advantage of loopholes in chart tabulations to boost the ranks of singles such as "Butter" in the US and help the song top the Hot 100 for multiple weeks.
-While the chart performance of singles on the Hot 100 typically depend on streaming and airplay, that of "Butter" was notably driven mostly by sales (the bulk of which came from BTS' webstore, which allows fans to buy multiple copies of a song, unlike iTunes) and by fan-led crowdfunding efforts (including using money collected from fans worldwide on services like PayPal to make purchases that count toward US sales only).
+While the chart performance of singles on the Hot 100 typically depend on streaming and airplay, that of "Butter" was notably driven mostly by sales (the bulk of which came from BTS's webstore, which allows fans to buy multiple copies of a song, unlike iTunes) and by fan-led crowdfunding efforts (including using money collected from fans worldwide on services like PayPal to make purchases that count toward US sales only).
 However, an article in The Korea Times pushed back against claims of chart manipulation.
 It opined that fanbases of other artists such as Justin Bieber and Ariana Grande have employed similar promotional measures, that such measures were neither illegal or unethical, and that fans engaging in those measures were merely "intelligent consumers leading global trends".